algolife-research/stochastic/doc/ROADMAP.md

-# Phonon: Roadmap & Future Improvements
+# Stochastic: Roadmap & Future Improvements

-This document outlines the development trajectory for Phonon, moving from its current stable desktop release to a fully realized "Quantum Music Engine."
+This document outlines the development trajectory for Stochastic, moving from its current stable desktop release to a fully realized "Quantum Music Engine."

 ## Phase 1: Foundation (Completed ✓)
 **Goal:** A stable, testable, and usable graph-based audio application.